XoopsDocs/xmf-cookbook/en/book/module/admin.md

 ### addConfigBoxLine(*$value*, *$type*)

-Add line to the config box.
+Add a line to the config box.

 This chart shows the minimal set of acceptable types and value expectation.
 Additional types may be available, but may produces different results based on the underlying XOOPS version.